This article will find the best Grammarly alternatives with similar and/or better features.

 - Keyboard app for Android and iOS devices to check grammar, spelling, and punctuation errors.

 - Desktop grammar checking application that is also natively integrated with Microsoft office package.

 - Translate your writings into over 40 different languages instantly.

 Ginger Software is an excellent alternative to Grammarly.
-And you can save big bucks if you are looking or a tool with many features such as translator, plagiarism checker, etc.
+And you can save big bucks if you are looking for a tool with many features such as a translator, plagiarism checker, etc.

-If you are a content writer particularly and are looking for a specific distraction-free Grammarly alternative, Hemingway App is a good one.
-Hemingway App is a handy tool to write short blog posts online.
+The Hemingway App is good if you are a content writer looking for a specific distraction-free Grammarly alternative.
+Hemingway App is a handy tool for writing short blog posts online.

-Hemingway App has got a desktop application that you can use for free to write content without using their online editor.
+Hemingway App has a desktop application you can use for free to write content without using their online editor.

-If you are looking for a useful grammar checker tool for daily needs, I strongly recommend giving Grammarly a try today.
-It’s hard to beat their features such as mobile keyboard apps, browser extension, and even their online editor.
-Check out our review on Grammarly if you are looking for more details on why Grammarly better than most Grammarly alternatives.
+If you are looking for a helpful grammar checker tool for daily needs, I strongly recommend giving Grammarly a try today.
+It’s hard to beat their features, such as mobile keyboard apps, browser extension, and even their online editor.
+Check out our review on Grammarly if you are looking for more details on why Grammarly is better than most alternatives.

-Unless you are a professional writer and want a free Grammarly alternative for a one-off task, then maybe Hemingway app or ProWritingAid would be better ones.
-Although they are not as thorough and competitive like Grammarly’s, they are enough for your simple needs.
+Unless you are a professional writer and want a free Grammarly alternative for a one-off task, the Hemingway app or ProWritingAid would be better.
+Although they are not as thorough and competitive as Grammarly’s, they are enough for your simple needs.

 So what is your best Grammarly alternative among the ones I have mentioned?
-Have you found any websites like Grammarly that are worth adding to this list of Grammarly competitors?
+Have you found websites like Grammarly worth adding to this list of Grammarly competitors?
 Do share them in the comments below.